Elewekeadanma/Buisness_Intelligence/README.md

 One shows the revenue, the second, the Total Profit, the third, the total Orders and the fourth, the Return Rate.

+Another visualization is the KPI card.
+It is designed to instantly communicate performance against a target, making it one of the most effective visuals for executive‑level dashboards.

 <img width="975" height="516" alt="image" src="https://github.com/user-attachments/assets/8fd330db-4315-4e20-913a-431c97720e40" />

-Another visualization is the KPI card
 From the image, we can see that the Monthly Revenue KPI card shows that the current month's revenue surpassed last month's revenue by 33%.
 Total orders however reduced from 2165 to 2146 and that is why it is red.
 The returns is also good, it reduced from 169 to 166.